alphagov/search-analytics/README.md

 Search analytics processing for GOV.UK
 ======================================

+**⚠️ This project makes use of Google Universal Analytics that is [due to be switched off on July 1st 2024](https://support.google.com/analytics/answer/11583528)**

 This code extracts analytics data from google analytics and processes it such that it can be used by the site search on gov.uk for improving search result quality.